pearlchompunoot/datarockie-bootcamp/README.md

-# datarockie-bootcamp
+# Datarockie Bootcamp projects
-My projects from datarockie bootcamp
+These are my projects from Datarockie bootcamp.